JusticeforEachOther/norcalfires/README.md

 ## Purpose

-Due to limited cell connectivity and a rapidly evolving situation, there is a need for an easily updated, collectively maintained, lightweight source of information.
+Due to limited cell connectivity and a rapidly evolving situation, there is a need for an easily updated, collectively maintained, lightweight source of information for people who need help, want to provide it, or simply want more information

 ## How to Help